-- 3.6.1.
 The Mission will work towards developing a clear strategy and roadmap for destination planning, development and management, which incorporates sustainability as the key guiding principle.
 Destination planning and development strategies will be a critical determinant for the greening of tourism.
-Every destination is unique, and therefore each development strategy must be sensitive to the destination's unique assets and challenges. - 3.6.2.
-The Mission will establish mechanisms for coordinating with Ministries responsible for the environment, energy, labour, agriculture, transport, health, finance, security, and other relevant areas, as well as with State and local governments for relevant regulations, policies and governance structure.
+Every destination is unique, and therefore each development strategy must be sensitive to the destination's unique assets and challenges.

+3.6.2.
+Destination's Tourism Master Plan

 Destination's Tourism Master Plan will include environmental and social issues in order to manage the critical assets and promote greener outcomes and will be prepared by a multi-stakeholder participatory planning process.
 It will also include mitigation of carbon emissions, biodiversity conservation, waste management, water supply and consideration and mitigation of impacts on socio-cultural and built heritage.
+The carrying capacity and visitor management to avoid over-tourism along with promoting "Plastic Free Destinations (PFD)" and green mobility will be some of the focus areas of action.

 3.7.
-Measurement, reporting and verification
+Measurement, reporting and verification of green initiatives

 The Mission will work with relevant Ministries and agencies towards measurement and reporting of travel and tourism-related emissions.
 This will help tracking of progress on achieving the targets set for tourism sector.
 In addition, the Mission will encourage the tourism industry and destinations to adopt certification based on Sustainable Tourism Criteria of India (STCI).
-The Mission will frame suitable guidelines and lead the implementation of STCI across tourism industries.
-The Mission will work with Global Sustainable Tourism Council (GSTC) to further adopt global best practices in measurement, reporting and verification of sustainable elements of tourism.
+The Mission will frame suitable guidelines and lead the implementation of STCI across tourism industries such as accommodation, tour operators and also various tourism attractions and destinations.
+The Mission will further adopt global best practices in measurement, reporting and verification of sustainable elements of tourism.

 3.8.
-Collaboration and Capacity Building
+Collaboration and Capacity Building for promoting Green Tourism